Answers to Lillie's questions

 Advanced Bionics – https://advancedbionics.com/uk/en/home.html

-Colleges and universities offer support to students with additional needs.
-This includes help with equipment such as laptops, radio aids and streamers, accommodation, specialist staff such as Teachers of the Deaf, note takers and interpreters, additional time and support in exams, additional finance and pastoral care.
-Each college or university will have their own Student Support Services.
-Contact them to see how they can help you.
+Schools, Colleges and Universities offer support to students with additional needs.
+Including help with equipment such as laptops, radio aids and streamers, accommodation, specialist staff such as Teachers of the Deaf, note takers and interpreters, additional time and support in exams, additional finance and pastoral care.
+Each college or university will have their own Student Support Services you can contact.

 When starting a job your employer has a legal responsibility to make any changes necessary for you to do your job properly.
 You may need to use interpreters or need specialist equipment to help you at work.